-The capacity region of the MAC with partially cooperating encoders was obtained by Willems in [3].
-In this setting, the encoders are assumed to be connected by finite capacity communication links, which allow the cooperation.
-Willems and van der Meulen also considered a limiting case of cooperation where the encoders "crib" from each other, that is, they learn each others' codewords before the next transmission [4].
-Several scenarios regarding which encoder(s) crib, and how much of the codewords the encoders learn are treated, and the capacity region for each case is obtained in [4].
-The capacity of such channels are an upper bound to the rates achievable by cooperative schemes, since in the case of cribbing encoders, the sharing of information comes for free, i.e., the transmitters do not allocate any resources such as powers, to establish a common information.
+and van der Meulen also considered a limiting case of cooperation where the encoders "crib" from each other, that is, they learn each others' codewords before the next transmission [4].
+Several scenarios regarding which encoder(s) crib, and how much of the codewords the encoders learn, are treated and the capacity region for each case is obtained in [4].
+The capacity of such channels are an upper bound to the rates achievable by cooperative schemes, since in the case of cribbing encoders, the sharing of information comes for free, i.e., the transmitters do not allocate any resources such as powers, to establish common information.

-An achievable rate region for a MAC with generalized feedback was found in [5].
+For a MAC with generalized feedback, an achievable rate region was obtained in [5] by Carleial.
+A simpler and larger rate region for the same channel was then obtained by Willems, van der Meulen and Schalkwijk in [6].
 This channel model is worth special attention as far as the wireless channels are concerned, since it models the over-heard information by the transmitters.
-In particular, for a two user MAC with generalized feedback described by $(\mathcal{X}1 \times \mathcal{X}2, P(y, y_1, y_2 | x_1, x_2), \mathcal{Y} \times \mathcal{Y}1 \times \mathcal{Y}2)$, where user 1 has access to channel output Y_1 and user two has access to channel output Y_2 , an achievable rate region is obtained by using a superposition block Markov encoding scheme, together with backward decoding, where the receiver waits to receive all B blocks of codewords before decoding.
+In particular, for a two user MAC with generalized feedback described by $(X_1 \times X_2, P(y, y_1, y_2 | x_1, x_2), \mathcal{Y} \times \mathcal{Y}1 \times \mathcal{Y}2)$, where user 1 has access to channel output Y_1 and user two has access to channel output Y_2 , an achievable rate region is obtained by using a superposition block Markov encoding scheme, together with backward decoding, where the receiver waits to receive all B blocks of codewords before decoding.

-Recently, Sendonaris, Erkip and Aazhang have successfully employed the results of these rather general problems, particularly that of generalized feedback, to a Gaussian MAC in the presence of fading, leading to user cooperation diversity and higher rates [6].
+Recently, Sendonaris, Erkip and Aazhang have successfully employed the results of these rather general problems, particularly that of generalized feedback, to a Gaussian MAC in the presence of fading, leading to user cooperation diversity and higher rates [7].
 In this setting, both the receiver and the transmitters receive noisy versions of the transmitted messages, and slightly modifying the basic relay channel case, the transmitters form their codewords not only based on their own information, but also on the information they have received from each other.
-It is assumed in [6] that channel state information for each link is known to the corresponding receiver on that link, and also phase of the channel state needs to be known at the transmitters in order to obtain a coherent combining gain.
-The achievable rate region is shown to improve significantly over the capacity region of MAC with non-cooperating transmitters, especially when the channel between the two users is relatively good on average.
+It is assumed in [7] that channel state information for each link is known to the corresponding receiver on that link, and also phase of the channel state needs to be known at the transmitters in order to obtain a coherent combining gain.
+The achievable rate region is shown to improve significantly over the capacity region of the MAC with non-cooperating transmitters, especially when the channel between the two users is relatively good on average.